briane2k/School_District_Analysis/README.md

 ```
 <!-- end code -->

-3. get the dataset that is Thomas High School, but NOT the removed scores.
+3. Get the dataframe that is Thomas High School, but NOT the removed scores.
 <!-- code -->
 ```
 # Get the number of 10th-12th graders from Thomas High School (THS).